trentm/node-bunyan/README.md

     wuzzle.woos();
     log.info("done with the wuzzle")

+* * *

 An example and a hack: The [node-restify](https://github.com/mcavage/node-restify) framework integrates bunyan.
-One feature is that each restify request handler includes a `req.log` logger that is a:
+One feature is that each restify request handler includes a `req.log` logger that is:

     log.child({req_id: <unique request id>}, true)

 Apps using restify can then use `req.log` and have all such log records include the unique request id (as "req_id").
+Handy.

-Handy. *What is that `true`?* It is a small bunyan hack by which you can assert that you're just adding simple fields to the child logger.
+*What is that `true`?* It is a small bunyan hack by which you can assert that you're just adding simple fields to the child logger.
 This makes `log.child` 10x faster and, hence, never a worry for slowing down HTTP request handling.
 See the changelog for node-bunyan 0.3.0 for details.

+* * *

 Back to the `log.{trace|debug|...|fatal}(...)` API: